Past Names of the Day

 ANTON: a nice, classic, underused name.

-ARAM pronounced /AHR um/, this name is very popular amongst Armenians, but few others.
+ARAM: pronounced /AHR um/, this name is very popular amongst Armenians, but few others.
 The most famous Aram is probably the composer Khatchaturian, who wrote the classic 'Sabre Dance.'

 ARAXIA: an uncommon Armenian girls' name; the name of a river.